Article

 Saving for retirement is essential if you want to fully enjoy your later years.
 Fortunately, a few small steps can help you create a plan and put it into action.

 The onus for providing retirement income is increasingly falling on individuals.
 Few will have the luxury of an employer-provided defined benefit pension promising a certain level of income, especially outside the public sector.
-Meanwhile, the State Pension Age is rising and is set to reach 68 by 2046.
+Meanwhile, the State Pension Age is rising, set to reach 68 by 2046 and could go higher still.

-What is a comfortable retirement income in the UK?
+What is a comfortable retirement income for a couple in the UK?

 Nine tips for a comfortable retirement